puneetkg/puneetkg.github.io/_posts/2022-01-27-python-exploratorydataanalysis.md

 # Plotting these values to understand better
 df.groupby('categorical_col')['target_col'].count().plot().bar()
 ```
-Multiple iterations are required to understand the data better
+Multiple iterations are required to understand the data better, these can be combined with [data filter]() discussed earlier in order to gain insights from selected data.

 **Correlation between features**
 ```